Indonesia Waterfall Guide: 15 Best Waterfalls In Indonesia

 This is another popular waterfall at the Ciletuh Geopark in West Java.

-If you’re staying in the geopark, you can reach this waterfall with a 10 minute drive and a 5 minute hike.
+If you’re staying at accommodation in the geopark, you can reach this waterfall with a 10 minute drive and a 5 minute hike.

 Curug Cimarinjung is a 2-step waterfall with a bunch of good viewpoints.